 Anterior Hip Replacement Fact Sheet

-The Anterior Hip Replacement is an increasingly popular method of replacing a hip joint as it doesn’t involving cutting muscles or tendons leading to rapid recovery.
+The Anterior Hip Replacement is an increasingly popular method of replacing a hip joint due to it’s rapid recovery.

-- Preservation of Muscle: The anterior approach of the hip goes in between the muscles in the front of the hip, without the need to cut any muscles or tendons.
-Thereby preserving the muscles.
+- Preservation of Muscle: As the anterior approach of the hip goes in between the muscles in the front of the hip, without the need to cut any muscles or tendons.
 The 2 most common traditional methods, called the Posterior and Lateral Hardinge approach, require the releasing of muscles and tendons off the femoral bone, with reattachment of the tendons at the end of the procedure. →

 - Prevention of limping: By preserving the muscle, patients are less likely to develop long term problems such as a limp, which can occur after the the gluteal tendons are detached from the top of the femoral bone, such as in the lateral hardinge approach.